 You can find NA meetings in Marion by searching online, or by asking for recommendations from a rehabilitation therapist or substance abuse counselor.
 There are several NA meetings in and around Marion from which to choose.
 You may find that some are geared more toward newly sober members, while others are made up mostly of people further along in their recovery.
-Some of the NA meetings in Marion include:

 The Recovery Village believes in the power of peer support.
 That is why AA, NA, and other 12-Step meetings are included in our comprehensive addiction treatment plans.
 Reach out to The Recovery Village today to explore support groups and other recovery resources in the Marion area.